The Wiz (film): Plot

-A crowded Thanksgiving dinner brings a host of family together in a Harlem apartment, where 24-year-old elementary school teacher Dorothy Gale lives with her Aunt Em and Uncle Henry.
+A crowded Thanksgiving dinner brings a host of family together in a Harlem apartment, where 24-year-old elementary schoolteacher Dorothy Gale lives with her Aunt Em and Uncle Henry.
 She is teased by Aunt Em for having delayed moving out to start her life as an adult.
 While Dorothy cleans up after the meal, her dog Toto runs out the open kitchen door into a snowstorm.
 She retrieves him but finds herself trapped in the storm.
 A magical whirlwind made of snow materializes and transports them to the land of Oz.

 As Dorothy descends from the atmosphere, she smashes through an electric "Oz" sign which falls upon and kills Evermean, the Wicked Witch of the East who rules Munchkinland.
 As a result, she frees the Munchkins who populate the playground into which she lands.
 The Munchkins' main benefactress, Miss One, is the Good Witch of the North, a magical "numbers runner" who gives Dorothy Evermean's charmed silver shoes.
 Since Dorothy is far from home, Miss One urges her to follow the yellow brick road to the Emerald City and seek the help of the powerful "Wiz".
 After telling her never to take the shoes off, Miss One and the Munchkins disappear and Dorothy is left to search for the road on her own.

 The next morning, Dorothy happens upon a scarecrow made of garbage and saves him from being teased by humanoid crows.
 The Scarecrow hopes that the Wiz will give him the one thing he feels that he lacks: a brain.
 They discover the yellow brick road and begin their journey to the Emerald City.
 They eventually meet a man made out of tin in an abandoned amusement park and a cowardly lion who was banished from the jungle.
 The Tin Man and Lion join them on their quest to find the Wiz, hoping to gain a heart and courage, respectively.
 En route, the foursome escape from a haunted subway station and a group of prostitutes known as the "Poppy Girls", who seduce the Lion.
 The Lion feels ashamed of leading Dorothy into a trap, but she and the rest of the gang cheer him up.